5 Steps to Heal Her Pain: How a Fatherless Daughter Can Move On From a Dad's Rejection

 You either get bitter or you get better.
 It's that simple.
 You either take what has been dealt to you and allow it to make you a better person, or you allow it to tear you down.
 The choice does not belong to fate, it belongs to you.— Anonymous

-2. Examine How Your Dad's Rejection Affected Your Life
+2. Examine How Your Dad's Rejection Impacted Your Life

-When we grow up as fatherless daughters, we might have negative messages about ourselves running through our brains.
+The legacy of being a fatherless daughter often includes a running tape of negative messages running through our brains.
 Many of these thoughts are distorted or outright falsehoods, but they still make us doubt ourselves.
 They may include messages like: I'm unworthy of love...I don't deserve anyone's time and attention...I don't have what it takes to keep a man's interest...If I was different, people would want to spend time with me.

-As children, we're largely at the mercy of our parents.
+We're largely at the mercy of our parents when we're children.
 Their reactions to us—positive or negative—shape who we are.
 An absent dad can leave a girl feeling insecure, and there's little she can do about it.
 When she becomes an adult, though, she can reclaim her power and not stay on the hamster wheel, spinning and spinning but going nowhere.

 For too long, I thought the only solution to my sadness was to have a better relationship with my dad.
-In my mind, that was the cure for all my woes, but that misguided belief just kept me spinning.
+In my mind, that was the cure for all my woes.
+That misguided belief, though, just kept me spinning.
 It would never become a reality because my father had no interest in building a relationship with me and never had.
 When I accepted that reality (brutal as it was), it helped me reclaim my power, find peace of mind, and start creating a wonderful life.

 I am thankful for all those difficult people in my life.
 They have shown me who I do not want to be.— Anonymous